Join the mailing list to receive information about books, events and other news:

 Murder at Maddleskirk Abbey, Nicholas Rhea's latest book, relates how he got on - and if Nick was expecting retirement to be quiet, he has learned otherwise.
 The monkstables have to use their knowledge of the abbey, its history, practices and personnel to solve a case of murder - with the help of some old friends.

-It is now also available in an audio edition as well as for Kindle from Amazon UK and from Amazon.com - and if you are looking for some of those hard-to-find Constable books, trying searching the Kindle store - you might be surprised what you find!
+It is now also available in an audio edition as well as for Kindle from Amazon UK and from Amazon.com - and is currently appearing in the Kindle spring sale, so if you've been hesitating, now is the time to buy!

 Blessed Nicholas Postgate - the Martyr of the Moors

-Since the earliest days of his writing career, Nicholas Rhea has felt the desire to produce a book about this charismatic priest of the North York Moors, but has only recently been able to research his life not only from previous publications and records but also from visits to his native moorland - along with some help from family and computer.
+Since the earliest days of his writing career, Nicholas Rhea has felt the desire to produce a book about Father Nicholas Postgate, the charismatic priest of the North York Moors, but has only recently been able to research his life not only from previous publications and records but also from visits to his native moorland - along with some help from family and computer.

-In addition to the book itself, you can now read some of his researches in a new section of this website devoted to Blessed Nicholas Postgate.
+In addition to the book itself, you can now read some of Nicholas Rhea researches in a new section of this website devoted to Blessed Nicholas Postgate.